Remington Arms: 21st century

 In June 2007, a private equity firm, Cerberus Capital Management, acquired Remington Arms for $370 million, including $252 million in assumed debt.
-Remington was millions of dollars in debt and did not report a profit during 2003–2005.
+It became part of Cerberus' Freedom Group.
+Remington was millions of dollars in debt and did not report a profit from 2003 to 2005.
+In 2015, the Freedom Group was renamed Remington Outdoor Company.

 In December 2007, Remington Arms acquired rifle-maker Marlin Firearms.
-As of 2009, ammunition sales continued to remain high during the ongoing United States Ammunition Shortage.
+In 2009, ammunition sales continued to remain high despite the ongoing United States Ammunition Shortage during that time.
 Chief Executive Officer Ted Torbeck said that consumer concerns over future restrictions, and taxes on ammunition and firearms by the Obama administration, were creating a rise in demand.